 Our goal is, first and foremost, to conduct research that helps us better understand the complex ancient societies of the Americas.
 MRP is proud to have a diverse staff of talented scientists contributing to this goal and many of our affiliated scholars are recognized as leaders in their fields.
 Recent support has come from the Archaeological Institute of America, National Geographic Society, the National Science Foundation, the Heinz Foundation, and the American Council of Learned Societies.
-In addition, the Blue Creek field school has been certified by the Register of Professional Archaeologists and the project was recognized as the winner of the Archaeological Institute of America's Excavation Outreach contest.
+In addition, the project was recognized as the winner of the Archaeological Institute of America's Excavation Outreach contest.